 A Parisian woman (Marine Vacth) begins seeing identical twin psychiatrists (Jèrèmie Renier) in François Ozon’s delirious cracked mirror of an erotic thriller, which plays like the kinky love-child of David Cronenberg and Brian De Palma.
-Read more
+(Justin Chang) Read more

 Los Angeles Times Movie Critic

 If further proof were needed that we are living in a golden age of animation, the arrival of this weekend’s tribute to Japan’s Hayao Miyazaki at the same time that Nick Park’s “Early Man” hits theaters should do the trick.
 Three of director Miyazaki’s brilliant features get the big-screen treatment at the American Cinematheque’s Aero Theatre in Santa Monica over the next few days, including a 7:30 p.m. screening Feb.
 16 of “Howl’s Moving Castle,” a visual knockout set in an alternate universe that is half-familiar, half-strange.
 Feb.
 17 at 3 p.m. marks a chance to see “My Neighbor Totoro,” one of the most magical children’s films ever made.
 And on Feb.
 18 at 7:30 p.m. you can see “Spirited Away,” winner of the first best animated feature Oscar in 2002 and still the highest-grossing film ever in its home country.
 Read more